 On the other hand, the impact of the pandemic also has also had an impact on patients with chronic pain: in a survey of 810 affected adults in the United States and conducted by the company Medtronic, 9 out 10 people worsened their condition since the beginning of the pandemic, in addition to the delay in receiving a specialised medical evaluation (Warwic Beacon, 2022).
 Situation that would impact on the number of affected and those who fail to relieve their symptoms with the available medications.
-These are situation that are undoubtedly an opportunity for these companies to continue investing resources in innovative solutions for the after diagnosis (85%), in contrast to delayed treatments (more than 15 years) by 9% (Deer et al, benefit of these patients.
+These are situation that are undoubtedly an opportunity for these companies to continue investing resources in innovative solutions for the benefit of these patients.
 Another aspect to highlight is the growing demand for these therapies, which already reach other critical conditions such as chronic pain associated with diabetic peripheral neuropathy, disputing not only the control of innovations among the few distribution companies but also the approval of FDA.